oleksandrbi/CodePathWeek8/README.md

   COMMENTS:

-The Red site had a very easy set up for a IDOR Attack, since the URL had "id=1" it was very simple to change the ID number to 10,11 and 12 to get the inofrmation of the fired employee aswell as the new employee, whose information goes public September 1.
+The Red site had a very easy set up for a IDOR Attack, since the URL had "id=1" it was very simple to change the ID number to 10,11 and 12 to get the information of the fired employee aswell as the new employee, whose information goes public September 1.

  Vulnerability #2: CSRF Attack